 Ellen began taking her art seriously in her early 20s, when a relative to whom she had given a drawing had prints made of it and told her to go out and sell them.
 Ellen showed the prints at a local town fair along with a handful of originals.
 Soon, she was showing regionally and steadily gaining a strong following.

 Requests for commissions began coming in.
 She was soon doing commissioned portraits of children, dogs and horses, illustrating newspapers and magazine covers throughout Delaware, Maryland and the District of Columbia.
 “I was not sure how to do some of the things I took on,” says the self-taught artist.
-“But I’d stick my neck out and say, ‘Yes, I can do it,’ then get a ‘How to’ book and learn through trial and error, working at whatever I took on until it looked and felt right to me, no matter how long it took.”
+“But I’d stick my neck out and say, ‘Yes, I can do it,’ then get a ‘How to’ book and learn from reading and through trial and error, working at whatever I took on until it looked and felt right to me, no matter how long it took.”

 Sideline work doing illustrations for her hometown newspaper in the late 1970s and early 1980s led her through the back door into a 10-year career in journalism, during which she advanced from stringing as a Church Section illustrator and free-lance photographer to writing full-time and eventually becoming an editor and corporate liaison.